 By representing graph data as a network, it becomes much easier to look for information within that data, and spot important trends, patterns, or anomalies.

-What are the key benefits of using link analysis?
+What are the advantages of using link analysis?

 But when you’re working with large datasets or multiple data sources, the relationships within the data can be highly complex.
 And the more complex the data, the more difficult and time consuming it becomes to run analysis in a traditional database.
 Traditional analytics are also not designed to analyze the relationships within the data.